Prithvi25298/Lending-Club-Case-Study/README.md

 # Lending Club Case Study
 > minimise the risk of losing money while lending to customer Two types of risk
-1. Likely to repay loan; not approving will cause loss of business
+1. Likely to repay loan not approving will cause loss of business
-2. Not likely to repay loan; approving will cause financial loss
+2. Not likely to repay loan approving will cause financial loss